kuvajaan/class_wall_2025/_TEMPLATE.md

 **My goal for this course:**to go more in depth about programming and everything else that I've learned a bit in my previous studies.

-**A fun fact:** I am able to solve an interesting rubik's cube called 4x4 axis cube - I am not.
+**A fun fact:** I have an obession with teaching myself different languages